-In any case, I'm afraid we may not be very close to disentangling all the issues we stumble into when we begin enquiring about the relation between our own or other organisms' interiors and the "inanimate" world in which we find ourselves.
-But stumble around we must if we want to make any progress with the central question of this chapter, which is "How, if at all, does the idea of interiority apply beyond the organic realm, to the material world in general?"
+I'm afraid we may not be very close to disentangling all the issues we stumble into when we begin enquiring about the relation between our own or other organisms' interiors and the inanimate world in which we find ourselves.
+But stumble around we must if we want to make even the vaguest possible approach to the question.